ANZSI runs training courses from time to time. These may include introductory indexing courses, or workshops on indexing specific materials or topics.

-Indexing books as a career is a free online course (MOOC) provided by Sylvia Coates Indexing Services.
+Indexing books as a career is a free course ((massively open online course – MOOC) provided by Sylvia Coates Indexing Services.
 It provides an introduction to the process of indexing and working as an indexer, but it is not a substitute for a comprehensive indexing training course and will not prepare anyone to work as a professional indexer.
-Instead, it is intended to educate editors, authors, and other interested parties about indexing and working as an indexer.
+Instead, it is intended to educate editors, authors, and other interested parties about indexing and working as an indexer, and to help people assess whether or not an indexing career might be right for them.

 Professional training courses